 The other peripherals include social integrations, management of the rental owners’ availability, and email notification integration to send auto-responders to customers.

 #3 Organization of Listings

 At the rental owner’s end too, putting up a listing should be as straightforward as you can make it.
-Airbnb gives their listers the freedom to edit their listing Pages all the way through, before they are finally published.
-Different user roles can be created for this express purpose that encourage listers to present their home-stays more creatively.
+Airbnb gives their listers the freedom to edit their listing Pages all the way through before they are finally published.
+Different user roles can be created for this express purpose that encourages listers to present their home-stays more creatively.

 Users appreciate websites that go out of the way to offer recommendations about the local activities that can be done, or regional attractions to visit, while on the vacation.
 This can be something as simple as a campfire on the beach to something as exclusive as a customized tour of the local historical monument.
 It helps to have listings that have regional expertise and are willing to organize activities leveraging the knowledge.

 Recommendations can be a great way of helping travelers plan their itineraries and enjoy off-the-track experiences.
 These create indelible memories that encourage users to return to your website for future trips.

 #5 Featured Displays

 Big, beautiful, and captivating images are generally the first things your visitors get hooked on to.
 It is necessary to present your listings in the best light possible, literally.
 Adding a picture gallery, actual photos clicked by previous visitors, and clear and distinctive images have a definite impact on the user.